 Our family passport holder keeps our passports, vaccination documents, global entry cards, and extra passport photos all neatly contained.
 I also keep photocopies of the girl’s birth certificates in here.

 It also holds a pen in the middle for all those pesky customs and immigration forms.
 I keep this zipped folder pretty close to me when we are moving around!

 2. Documents & Tickets

 Make sure to pack whatever confirmation numbers, addresses, tickets, or local destination information you need for the next day or two.
 If you are headed out on a hike you may want to grab a paper map of the park to carry with you.

 When traveling I only keep one debit card and one credit card on me, the rest stay tucked away for emergencies.
 I carry a small change purse for all the hard currency.

-Of course, my cell phone is close at hand- it’s my map, my camera, my connection to the outside world, and via the Tripit app, holds all my travel details!
+Of course, keep your cell phone close at hand- it’s your map, camera, connection to the outside world, and if you use the Tripit app, holds all your travel details!